Make a Freedom of Information request

-Read the Information Commissioner’s Office (ICO) guide to freedom of information.
+Please read the Information Commissioner’s Office (ICO) guide to freedom of information for further information.

 Before making a request for information please see our publication scheme which provides a guide to the information routinely made available to the public.
 You can also search this website to see if the information you want is already available.

 FOI requests must be in writing.
 You can contact us by email: [email protected].

 the name of the person requesting the information